vitalik/django-ninja/docs/docs/tutorial/urls.md

 ### Changing the URL name

-Rather than using the default URL name, you can specficy it explicitly as a property on the method decorator.
+Rather than using the default URL name, you can specify it explicitly as a property on the method decorator.

 ```Python
 @api.get("/users", url_name="user_list")